lsst-dm/prompt_processing/doc/playbook.rst

    python upload.py HSC 3
    python upload.py LATISS 3

-This script draws images stored in the ``rubin:rubin-pp-users`` bucket.
+This script draws images stored in the ``rubin-pp-dev-users`` bucket.

 * For HSC, 4 groups, in total 10 raw files, are curated.
   They are the COSMOS data as curated in `ap_verify_ci_cosmos_pdr2 <Rhttps://github.com/lsst/ap_verify_ci_cosmos_pdr2>`_.